danielwertheim/mycouch/README.md

     pm:> install-package mycouch

+or if you also want some Cloudant specific features like Lucene searches:

+	pm:> install-package mycouch.cloudant

 **Please note!** Some users with old versions of NuGet has reported that dependencies to `Ensure.That` might not be resolved.
 The solution is to update NuGet.

 ## Documentation ##